 Following the merger with Vimy Resources in August 2022, Deep Yellow identified the possibility for significant project value uplift and is currently undertaking further evaluation into the mineralised material in order to optimise the plant design, improve project viability, extend life of mine and increase resource utilisation.
 In this context the processing operation previously proposed by Vimy is being reviewed by the Deep Yellow technical team, who have extensive experience in uranium and critical minerals processing operations.
-The MRP remains within the existing approvals and development footprint.
+The MRP East remains within the existing approvals and Development Envelope.
 Therefore, project progress since the merger has focused on revising the Definitive Feasibility Study to encompass the evaluation prior to further development at the site.

-The compliance status of the Project's key characteristics stated in the PER and MS1046 are provided in Error!
-Reference source not found..
+The compliance status of the Project's key characteristics stated in the PER and MS 1046 are provided in Table 1.

-Table 1: Compliance Status of MRP Key Characteristics as of 15 December 2023.
+Table 1: Compliance Status of MRP Key Characteristics as of 15 December 2024